Musical instrument shops are multiplying at a startling rate.

 5. Remember insurance

 Insurance is vital in every business.
-The exact type of cover you require will depend on the nature of your business, but it is likely that your musical instrument shop will at least require premises cover and stock cover.
+The exact type of cover you require will depend on the nature of your business, but it is likely that your musical instrument shop will at least require business premises insurance and stock cover.
 If you employ anyone, you are also legally required to take out employers’ liability insurance.
 You can combine these covers in a tailored shop insurance policy.

 6. Don’t forget assisted purchase